 I never thought we would direct a live-action video for a leading dental brand without a single day on set.
-Yet here we are – our team at Now We Collide just delivered a cinematic-quality series of videos using our GenAI.
+Yet here we are – our team at Now We Collide just delivered a cinematic-quality series of videos using our GenAI pipeline.
 This wasn’t a sci-fi experiment or hype for hype’s sake; it was a real client campaign, completed in weeks instead of months.

 The Character Consistency Problem